Ryuhei-So/UBIQUITY/UBIQUITY_ADNMA_protocol.md

 1.  **Ultra-Brief Intervention: UBI）**: UBI involves the provision of written information regarding alcohol consumption, risks, and resources.
 It may include minimal verbal feedback lasting less than five minutes, without any structured advice or counseling elements, and does not provide individual feedback beyond screening results.

-2.  **Brief Advice: BA**: BA is a concise, structured intervention lasting approximately 5-15 minutes that includes direct feedback about drinking and its risks.
-It may also provide simple suggestions for reducing alcohol consumption and offer materials such as leaflets, but does not include complex motivational interviewing techniques or detailed counseling.
+2.  **Brief Intervention: BI**: We defined BI in this NMA as a structured intervention lasting at leaset 5 minutes that includes direct feedback about drinking and its risks.
+Some BIs may be advice-based and other BIs may be counselling-based utilizes motivational interviewing techniques or cognitive behavioral approaches.

-3.  **Brief Lifestyle Counseling: BLC**: BLC is a more intensive intervention lasting 15-45 minutes that utilizes motivational interviewing techniques or cognitive behavioral approaches.
-It includes a detailed assessment of drinking patterns, personalized feedback, goal setting, exploration of ambivalence and barriers to change, and is more interactive and patient-centered than simple advice, allowing for one additional session if needed.

 > **Reference from Kaner 2018:** The following information serves as a reference.
 Conditions 1, 2, and 3 are categorized as control conditions, while conditions 4 and 5 are included under UBI.
 > 1. screening only;